dannydaley/PopUpTeam/README.md

 ### User Guide

-1. Firstly download the correct build if you haven’t already from [GitHub](https://github.falmouth.ac.uk/JH248828/Web310_A1)

-2. If you have downloaded the optional repository browser clone the repository and pull.
+1. If you have downloaded the optional repository browser clone the repository and pull.
 If you haven’t downloaded the repository browser download a zip folder from the repository under 'code' tab then the 'code' dropdown button then click download zip.
 Then extract the folder somewhere in your files.

-3. If you are using an IDE open the entire project folder in the IDE.
+2. If you are using an IDE open the entire project folder in the IDE.
 If you aren’t skip to the next step.

-4. Within the project folder open your CLI by navigating to where you have stored the project folder.
+3. Within the project folder open your CLI by navigating to where you have stored the project folder.

-5. Enter the following into your CLI.
+4. Enter the following into your CLI.
 (This was done using GitBash and therefore commands might differ.)

 `$ cd client`

 `$ npm install`

-6. In a new CLI instance:
+5. In a new CLI instance:

 `$ cd server`

 `$ npm install`

-7. Now in the current
+6. Now in the current

 `$ npm run dev`

-8. And in the previous instance
+7. And in the previous instance

 `$ npm run dev`